Travelling while pregnant can be one of the most rewarding experiences of your life.

 Dehydration can trigger headaches, fatigue, and even Braxton Hicks contractions.

-A large, refillable water bottle is therefore a simple but essential piece of gear.
+A large, refillable water bottle is therefore a simple but essential piece of travel gear imo.

 Pair it with electrolyte sachets that are safe for pregnancy (always check with your midwife first) to help replace lost minerals, especially if you’re travelling somewhere hot.